Angelina Pivarnick Busts Out Of Low-Cut Top In Sexy Instagram Snap

 The Inquisitr previously reported that this season of the reality series would focus more on the adult situations and relationships the roommates have found themselves in.

-Angelina Pivarnick is engaged to Chris Larangeira and the couple recently moved into their first home together.
+Angelina Pivarnick is engaged to Chris Larangeira, and the couple recently moved into their first home together.